-There's richness in tradition, and mastery in interpretation.
-Susur Lee invites you to Chinese food the way it was meant to be: so tasty you'll want to share.
+There's richness in tradition and mastery in interpretation.
+Susur Lee invites you to a Chinese Dim Sum Restaurant the way it was meant to be: food so tasty you'll want to share.
 Luckee's Nouvelle Chinoise cuisine features classic dishes and dim sum from the culinary traditions of Guangzhou, Hunan, Shanghai and Szechuan regions, updated and enhanced by Chef Lee's delectable signature.
 Luckee for all of us.

 From inauspicious beginnings as a 16-year-old apprentice at Hong Kong's elegant Peninsula Hotel, to his Atlas stride atop the fickle universe of celebrity chefdom, Susur Lee has never deviated from a consuming passion: to create tantalizing dishes that blend textures and flavors in glorious harmony.
 Balancing the epicurean traditions of China with the classical techniques of French cuisine, Chef Lee improvises a daring and original culinary aesthetic.

 Praised as one of the “Ten Chefs of the Millennium” in 2000

 by Food & Wine magazine, Susur Lee is still at the top of

 his game.
 In addition to overseeing four restaurants in